 All our wines are blends.
-Each plot and grape variety ferments separately, so I get to know the wine of each plot before blending.
+Each plot and grape variety ferments separately, so We get to know the wine of each plot before blending.
 This is the secret of the "really old world" style, where varieties are not on the front label.
-Agur does not have a "flagship" wine.
-Like with children I try not to have a preference.
+Agur does not have one "flagship" wine.
+Like with children we try not to have a preference.
 They are all special.

 Variety: Cabernet Sauvignon 40%, Cabernet Franc 25%, Syrah 25%, Petit Verdot 10%

-The wine was aged for 18 months in 50% new french oak barrels and bottled February 2016 in a limited production of 4800 bottles.
+The wine was aged for 18 months in 50% new french oak barrels and bottled February 2018 in a limited production.

 Past, Present, Future

 My name is Shuki Yashuv.
 I am the winemaker and founder of Agur.

 The gentle sloping Judean hills and biblical Ella Valley are the setting of the Agur winery.
 Agur is in an ancient wine-growing region.
 Many sites attest to the presence of oil and wine presses from the First and Second Temple, the Roman periods and more modern times.
 It is here, after all, that Jacob blessed his son, Judah, with wine grapes.

 We haven’t been producing since Roman times; but for Israel, we’re pretty mature.
 The winery that began in 1999 with a single plot making a couple of thousand bottles has graduated.
 Today, Agur produces nearly 15,000 bottles of five types of wine.
 And, our installations leave us room to grow.
 Our first fully Kosher production was our 2007 vintage.

 The winery is advancing from harvest to harvest, improving and perfecting its quality and distinctive taste.
 With many awards for its outstanding brands and growing demand for its wines, Agur exported for the first time in 2006 to the United States.
 Since then, we also export to the United Kingdom and Italy.